So You Are Interested in Buying a Pistol For Self-Defense !

 OK, now I probably have you really confused, but please bear with me.
 However I would be remiss if I just skimmed over the important stuff above, leaving you in the dark on some very important overlooked issues.
 And it is hard to pack a 20 hour or so class of personal instruction into the few pages that you see here and still keep you interested enough to continue reading.
 So you may want to skim over this above section and go back later.

-And many small pocket semi-automatics that fired a cartridge large enough to be called a defense gun, could be prone to jamming (not ejecting the fired round OR not feeding a new round into the barrel) if not held rigidly, (called Limp Wristing) or when using ammo not compatible with your gun.
+And many of the older SMALL pocket semi-automatics that fired a cartridge large enough to be called a defense gun, could be prone to jamming (not ejecting the fired round OR not feeding a new round into the barrel) if not held rigidly, (called Limp Wristing) or when using ammo NOT compatible with your gun.
 Once the gun has jammed, you can not fire it until the problem is cleared.
 And some of these semi-autos are very dependant on certain brands or types of ammunition in this sense.
 In the photos below you will notice finger grooves at the rear of the slide, these are there to facilitate grasping the rear of the slide when loading the 1st round OR unloading a round in the chamber.
 This is not meant to sway your ideas away from the semi-auto as remedies are available (hold it tighter) or choose the proper ammo.

-The one IMPORTANT thing when using a semi-auto is to remember that to unload it, FIRST point the firearm in a SAFE DIRECTION, NEXT remove the loaded magazine, then if there is a manual safety, place it on FIRE, (as most are made so you can not pull the slide back with the safety on) tip the gun on it's right side and pull the slide rearward, allowing the live round in the chamber to fall out into your hand.
+The one IMPORTANT thing when using a semi-auto is to remember that to unload it, FIRST point the firearm in a SAFE DIRECTION, NEXT remove the loaded magazine, then if there is a manual safety, place it on FIRE, (as most are made so you can not pull the slide back with the safety on) tip the gun down and on it's right side, then pull the slide rearward, allowing the live round in the chamber to fall out into your hand.
 Now you will be able to see an empty chamber and no loaded magazine in the gun.
-Then and only then, is it unloaded.
+THEN AND ONLY THEN, is it unloaded.

 Also, especially the smaller semi-autos can be finicky at feeding live ammo into the barrel at times, by this it could be failure to feed the first round out of the magazine.
 When this happens it is usually operator error.
-What could be happening is is when you pull the slide back to load a new round into the barrel, you may be inadvertently starting to help it go forward, but in reality you need to pull it all the way back, then slightly release your grip allowing the slide to slip out of your fingers, giving it full force of the spring to push the slide forward.
+What could be happening is is when you pull the slide back to load a new round into the barrel, you may be inadvertently starting to help it go forward, but in reality you need to pull it all the way back, then slightly release your grip allowing the slide to slip out of your fingers, allowing it full force of the spring to push the slide forward and locked.
 This would be true if you were initially loading the gun by inserting a loaded magazine, pulling the slide back and letting it go to load the first round in the chamber, then many will remove the magazine and load another round in the magazine so that the gun is LOADED, AND has a full magazine.
 Or the same situation could also be when you are changing loaded clips after firing and emptying the first one, which after firing the last round most guns will lock the slide rearward on the last shot.
-Here after replacing a new or reloaded loaded magazine into the gun, it is very simple to depress the slide lock, allowing the slide to slam forward under the full potential of the recoil spring's power.
+Here after replacing a new or reloaded loaded magazine into the gun, it is very simple to depress the slide lock, allowing the slide to SLAM forward under the full potential of the recoil spring's power.
 If on the other hand, with a new loaded magazine, if you pull the slide to the rear just enough to disengage the slide lock, DO NOT let the slide forward slowly, but let go and let it SLAM forward, picking up the top round in the magazine, stripping it out of the magazine and FEED it into the chamber under spring tension.